 Step 1: Know What You Want to Teach

-Does that sound a bit silly?
-Let me clarify, because this is the biggest mistake I see teachers making: they don’t have a specific topic they want to cover, and a reason for covering that topic.
+This is a big mistake that teachers make.
+They don’t have a specific topic they want to cover and a reason for covering that topic.

-When I say specific, I really mean specific.
+And by specific, we mean really specific.
 For example:

-- Amy is going to be learning her first piece in the key of E major soon.
-I want to introduce this to her, as well as review the key signatures she has already encountered so she can see where this fits in.
+- Amy will be learning her first piece in the key of E major soon.
+It would be great to introduce her to this key, as well as review key signatures she has already encountered so she can see where this fits in.

 - Barry is getting terribly confused by ledger line notes.
-I want him to truly understand what these lines are for and have a reliable process for working out these notes when they come up.
+The aim is to get him to truly understand what these lines are for and have a reliable process for working out these notes when they come up.

 - Catherine doesn’t see why she should care about dynamics.
-I want her to experiment with these terms and symbols so she can see how exciting they are – and how vital they are to music.
+The plan is to get her to experiment with these terms and symbols to see how exciting they are – and how vital they are to music.